ShuntaYorimoto/hcrkit/OVERVIEW.md

 - Spacer: 2 nt (positions 26-27)
 - P2 binding site: last 25 nt (positions 28-52)

 `hcrkit` calculates the GC content for both P1 and P2 binding sites.
-Only regions where **both** binding sites meet the GC criteria (default: 45–55%) are retained.</br>
+Only regions where **both** binding sites meet the GC criteria (default: 45–55%) are retained (Figure SI5).</br>

 **Remove duplicates**

-If multiple probe regions have identical sequences, `hcrkit` keeps only one and removes the duplicates.
+If multiple probe regions have identical sequences, `hcrkit` keeps only one and removes the duplicates (Figure SI5).

 |![Figure SI5](images/Figure_SI5.png)|
 |:-:|